 Bumble's Best Photo Feature: An Overview

-Bumble Best Photo is designed to automatically select the image that performs best for you, based on potential matches’ behavior.
-Here’s the gist:
+Bumble Best Photo is designed to automatically select the image that performs best for you, based on potential matches' behavior.
+Here's how it works:

-- You upload multiple pictures (the more, the merrier, though you must have at least three for Best Photo).
+- You upload multiple pictures (you must have at least three for Best Photo to activate).

 - Bumble rotates which of the first few images appears in the top (primary) position.